radiant-rstats/radiant/README.md

 - Explore: Quickly and easily summarize, visualize, and analyze your data
 - Cross-platform: It runs in a browser on Windows, Mac, and Linux
-- Reproducible: Recreate results and share work with others as a state-file or an [Rmarkdown](http://rmarkdown.rstudio.com/) report
+- Reproducible: Recreate results and share work with others as a state file or an [Rmarkdown](http://rmarkdown.rstudio.com/) report
 - Programming: Integrate Radiant's analysis functions with your own R-code
 - Context: Data and examples focus on business applications